ikbendewilliam/AIPlaysSnake/README.md

 # AI learns to play Snake

-This is the source code I made for a medium article and a YouTube video.
-I will add links to both if/when I make them.
+This is the source code I made for a [medium article](https://williamverhaeghe.medium.com/ai-learns-to-play-snake-905a498e501b) and a [YouTube video](https://youtu.be/hJm4kdzfPqY).

 # Files